I love american apparel, and tbh I don’t think its that over-priced compared to Topshop, GAP. etc.posted about 4 years ago

 american apparel is a moderately priced brand.
-They sell a lot of basics, which is perfect for those with style! that way we can buy some really great pieces but pull an outfit together using a mesh of articles to really show our personal styleposted almost 4 years ago
+They sell a lot of basics, which is perfect for those with style! that way we can buy some really great pieces but pull an outfit together using a mesh of articles to really show our personal styleposted about 4 years ago

 i personally don’t like AA that much because their items are too basic for their price.
-If I’m gonna pay that much for something, I want it to have some design in it.posted almost 4 years ago
+If I’m gonna pay that much for something, I want it to have some design in it.posted about 4 years ago

 Its a mix really , some basics i see and i think – So What?